merlyescalona/ucsc-eeb-intro2comptools/week_04/README.md

 Moving files to your *hummingbird* account requires the use of  a secure file transfer program.
 To do this you can:

 - Use a GUI Client, and one of the best applications for this is [Filezilla](https://filezilla-project.org/) it is available for MacOS, Windows and Linux.
 You will only need to remember the [access information](#access).
-- Or, use the `scp` command to copy files to and from HB from your computer’s terminal application, this command is similar to `cp` but it is used for copying files between computers
+- Or, use the `scp` command to copy files to and from HB from your computer’s terminal application, this command is similar to `cp` but it is used for copying files between computers.

-    - The basic usage of `scp` is `scp origin destination `scp origin destination`; where origin and destination are PATHS of your computer or of the server.
+The basic usage of `scp` is `scp origin destination `scp origin destination`; where origin and destination are PATHS of your computer or of the server.

-    - If we are referring to a file from our computer we would have something like this: `/home/user/myfile.txt`.
+If we are referring to a file from our computer we would have something like this: `/home/user/myfile.txt`.
 If we are referring to a file on a remote server, we need a little bit more information to be able to identify the file we want or the folder where we want to copy our local file to: `USER@hb.ucsc.edu:/hb/home/myfile.txt`. **Remember** that *hummingbird* will ask for your BLUE password.

+Let's transfer our `test_repo` folder to the cluster (:warning: Change the `<cruzid>` with your own):

 ```
-scp -r test_repo/ ovargash@hb.ucsc.edu:/hb/home/ovargash
+scp -r test_repo/ <cruzid>@hb.ucsc.edu:/hb/home/<cruzid>
 ```

 We need to test that the upload worked.
 Go to your terminal window connected with *hummingbird*: